 Instructions

-- In a medium pot, combine cranberries, sugar, water, and the cinnamon stick.
+- In a medium saucepan, combine cranberries, sugar, water, and the cinnamon stick.

 - Bring to a boil over medium-high heat.
-Reduce the heat to a simmer and cook for 10-12 minutes uncovered.
+Reduce the heat to a simmer and cook for 10 to 12 minutes uncovered.

 Notes